Journey with us to Patagonia...

 Join my pal Pete, who starred in MTV’s Made as an expert outdoor survivalist guide, and me, your photography guide, as we all explore the ‘Yosemite’ of Patagonia.
 Meet like-minded female BMTM readers who also want this incredible, immersive experience, and indulge in an adventure that will show you what adventurous travel is all about in a safe, attainable, and fun way.

-Our first trip to Peru sold out in 11 days!
-Below you’ll find the itinerary beginning on March 3, 2019:
+Below you’ll find the itinerary beginning on March 15, 2020:

 Meet Your Guides